Blue Tower Hotel

 Blue Tower Hotel (فُنْدُق بِلُو تَاوْر) is a four-star hotel located on Hamra Street, Damascus, Syria.
 It has 59 rooms, one restaurant, one café and one bar.
 The hotel was opened in late 2007.

+Amenities

+The hotel offers a Presidential suite, bathrooms with hot tubs, and rooms equipped with modern technology services.
+Communication facilities within each room include fax, telephone, Internet, and TV.
+The hotel also has a restaurant, bar, café and additional facilities include conference and meeting rooms, laundry services, and airport shuttle arrangements for guests.

+For services in the common areas, the hotel offers guests access to a barber and hair stylist, a gift shop, and high-speed internet access.